 - green onion

 - sesame seeds

-- Preheat the oven to 400 degrees, Fahrenheit and line two baking sheets with parchment paper.
+- Preheat the oven to 450 degrees, Fahrenheit and line two baking sheets with parchment paper.

-- After the cauliflower is baked, immediately add it to the sauce along with the bell pepper and cashews and toss until all florets are coated (about 5 minutes).
-There should not be much sauce left pooling in the bottom of the skillet (see photo in post for reference).
+- Once cauliflower is crispy, immediately add it to the skillet and toss to coat the cauliflower in the sauce.
+There should not be much sauce left pooling in the bottom of the skillet.

 - I do not recommend using tin foil for this recipe as the cauliflower batter will stick.

 - I've found that the sweetness and flavors between different brands of sriracha vary widely and can greatly change the flavor profile of this sauce.
 I use this sriracha if you'd like to use the same one!